-EPIC Acquisition Corp was admitted to listing and trading on Euronext Amsterdam on 6 December 2021, raising ε 154,116,130 in its Offering of 15,411,613 Units at ε 10 per Unit, consisting of one Class A Redeemable Ordinary Share and one half (1/2) of a Warrant (a "Public Warrant").
-These proceeds were placed in an escrow account as outlined in the Prospectus published by the Company on 3 December 2021 (available on the Company's website www.epicacquisitioncorp.com).
+EPIC Acquisition Corp was admitted to listing and trading on Euronext Amsterdam on 6 December 2021, raising $\in 154, 116, 130$ in its initial offering (the "Offering", or the "IPO") 15,411,613 units (the "Units") at $\in 10.00$ per Unit, consisting of one Class A Redeemable Ordinary Share and one half (1/2) of a warrant (a "Public Warrant").
+These proceeds were placed in an escrow account held with ABN AMRO Bank in Amsterdam (the "Escrow Account") as outlined in the Prospectus published by the Company on 3 December 2021 (available on the Company's website www.epicacquisitioncorp.com).

-In conjunction with the Offering, the Company's sponsor, EAC Sponsor Limited (the "Sponsor") subscribed for 3,750,000 Class B Ordinary Shares and 3,814,289 Warrants (the "Founder Warrants") in a private placement, raising €5,721,434.
+In conjunction with the Offering, the Company's sponsor, EAC Sponsor Limited (the "Sponsor") subscribed for 3,750,000 Class B Ordinary Shares and 3,814,289 warrants (the "Founder Warrants") in a private placement, raising €5,721,434.

-Since the completion of its Offering, the Company's management has been focused on identifying a potential target for an initial business combination within the meaning of the Prospectus (a "Business Combination"), and this process is ongoing.
-The Company has until 25 April 2023 to complete a Business Combination (the "Initial Business Combination Deadline"), subject to two three-month extension periods (the "Extension Periods"), in each case, if approved by an ordinary resolution of the holders of Class A Redeemable Ordinary Shares and Class B Ordinary Shares.
+Since the completion of its Offering, the Company's management has been focused on identifying a potential target for a business combination within the meaning of the Prospectus (a "Business Combination").

+The Company initially had until 25 April 2023 to complete a Business Combination (the "Initial Business Combination Deadline").